Health Professional Self Care - Do You Practise What You Preach?

 We live in a culture where people are afraid that self care is selfish.
 Self care is something we tend to try and fit in only after we’ve fulfilled all our other responsibilities.
 This presentation invites participants to think of self care differently: as something that needs to come first – at the top of our to-do list – because it enables us to fulfil all our other responsibilities much more effectively and with more joy.

 How can self care be selfish when it allows us to give more?

 Is it selfish to service our car?
 We would think it irresponsible not to.
 Why don’t we take the same approach with our bodies?

 This is easy to grasp intellectually yet self care is often tinged with guilt.
-Research has found that we feel guilty when we take time out for ourselves because there is always something else we ‘should’ be doing.
+Surveys have found that we feel guilty when we take time out for ourselves because there is always something else we ‘should’ be doing.
 At the same time, we feel guilty when we don’t look after ourselves because we should be looking after ourselves!
-It seems that no matter what we do or don’t do, we feel guilty.
-So we may as well look after ourselves!

 Learning outcomes & key take-aways